-- 1/4 tsp. salt, if using raw or unsalted pistachios
+- 1/4 teaspoon salt (if using raw or unsalted pistachios)

 1. Raw pistachios will give you the most vibrant green color, so use those if you can find them.
 They can be difficult to track down, however, so you can use toasted pistachios if that is what's available.
 Whichever type you choose, begin by placing your pistachios in the bowl of a food processor and pulsing them until they are finely ground.
 Remove a few tablespoons of ground nuts to use as decoration later.

 2. Add the powdered sugar, and if your pistachios are unsalted, add the salt.
 Process until everything is a very fine powder.

 3. Add a quarter of the raw egg, and pulse the processor until it's completely incorporated.
 Add a little more of the egg, and pulse again.
 Keep adding the egg white, a little at a time, until the marzipan comes together in a clump around the food processor.
 It should have a texture similar to Play-Doh.
 You might not need to use the whole egg white, so go slowly in your addition of the white so that you don't end up with marzipan that is too sticky.

 4. If you want to increase the green color of your marzipan, add a drop or two of green food coloring and knead it in until the color is even.

 5. Pinch off small balls of marzipan and roll them between your palms until they are round, then place them on a baking sheet lined with foil or waxed paper.
 Refrigerate them for 10 minutes.